The PRS Dragon 2002 Review: Is it really worth the money? What's it actually like to play? Find out about guitar investment and PRS guitars!

 - Very heavy guitar

-- Terribly high price
+- Terribly high price when new

 - Bad investment (as most PRS are)

-- Easily Stolen
+- Easily stolen

-- Utmost Care while playing it
+- Utmost care needed while playing it

 The sound to me is very different than a Gibson, the playability is awesome (but so are many Gibson Les Pauls) and not really like any other PRS I have ever played.
-Even just opening that case will make you take a deep breath of air at the guitars beauty - the Dragon 2002 is incredible, of that there is no doubt.
+Even just opening that case will make you take a deep breath of air at the guitars beauty; the Dragon 2002 is incredible of that there is no doubt.
 As a score or rating out of 10?
 This unique electric guitar scores a 9.

 HHere's the pictures:

-Click the image for a larger view
+Click any image for larger view

 Thank you for taking the time to read this review.